aadiltajani/Image-ScreenShot-Editor/README.md

 # How To Run:
   - `pip install -r requirements.txt`
-  - After dealing with the dependencies, put the document into the root directory as `input.docx` if you want to edit images  from doc file or put your image file in Images folder if you want to edit them directly.
+  - After dealing with the dependencies, put the document into the root directory as `input.docx` if you want to edit images  from doc file or else put your image file in Images folder if you want to edit them directly.
   - `python EditorProgram.py`
   - This will ask you the source of image (doc/image).
   - This will ask you if you want to make edits.